bblyuqi/superstore-sql-analysis/README.md

 ---

+## 📈 Visualizations
+Supporting charts and dashboards are stored in the Charts.twb folder.

+---

 ## 🚀 Next Steps
 - Build predictive models for profit and shipping delays.
 - Segment customers for personalized discounts and delivery options.